citrus/spree_essentials/README.md

 Notes
 -----

 As I mentioned before, spree_essentials is still being developed but getting close to complete.
+Development has primarily been done on OSX with Ruby 1.9.2 and Spree 0.50.0.

 Please let me know of any bugs you find or feature requests you'd like to see.

 Testing